The Library of Letters

 The Spanish Department

-• First floor: The Romanian-Hungarian Departments (reading room)
+• first floor: Romanian-Hungarian department (reading room);

 Collections: